Crawshay Frost

 Despite living in several modest cottages in Fish St he was apparently a wealthy man, coming from a privileged background.
 This family tree shows his links to the Crawshay Ironmasters dynasty. . .

 Mr Frost had a public school and an Oxford University education, graduating with a degree in history.
 However, he was both physically and mentally injured in the Great War.
-Eighty of his WW1 photographs are held in the Imperial War Museum in London (see *** note at the end of this page), including some taken at a London hospital.
+Eighty of his WW1 photographs are held in the Imperial War Museum in London (see *** note at the end of this page), including some taken at a London hospital on Wandsworth Common where he was treated.
 This is an extract from the IWM website. . .

 Collection: FROST H CRAWSHAY